The Significance of Water Baptism

 We have seen that it is God that cleanses us with the blood and washes away our sins when we believe, so can man wash away his own sins which have already been forgiven and blotted out, by getting baptised?

 The answer, I believe, to Ananias saying “wash away your sins”, lies in the fact that water baptism is a declaration of the seperation from our past lives.
+In water baptism we are identifying with Christ death.
 That life, that was lived by our “old man”, was now ended in the death of the “old man” with Christ on the cross.
 Saul was blameless as far as the law went, however his sin was in persecuting the church.
 By being baptised, Saul was declaring that his old life was washed away.
 He had finished with the old life, he had finished with Judaism, he had finished with persecuting Christians, he was seperated from it in the waters of baptism. his past was washed away, he was done with it.
-Water baptism does not wash away the “filth of the flesh”, but does assist our conscience to be free from condemnation of our past sins, as we recognise what it stands for, that is, that we are dead to sin (Romans 6:2, 6:11).

 In Acts 2:40, Peter tells those who were asking what they should do, saying, “Be saved from this perverse generation,” and those who received his word were baptised.
 So the waters of baptism separate us from our former life and from ‘this perverse generation.’